roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7246g/device-firmware.md

 ## Burn the Latest Firmware

 ::: tip Note:
-:pencil: If your RAK7246G - LoRaWAN™ Developer Gateway has the latest firmware image in the SD card, you can skip this section.
+:pencil: If your RAK7246G LPWAN Developer Gateway has the latest firmware image in the SD card, you can skip this section.
 :::
 1. Download the latest firmware [here](https://downloads.rakwireless.com/en/LoRa/NeoPi-Gateway-RAK7246/Firmware/RAK7246_Latest_Firmware.zip), which is based on the Raspbian OS.